propra-tech/mdpdfmake/README.md

 This allows you to easily create PDF documents from your Markdown files.

 > [!IMPORTANT]
-> This is a fork that removes support for images in exchange for compatibility with browser
+> This is a fork that is compatible with browser

 ### Features